-- 4.4.1 Oil-Water Separation and Crude Oil Storage Tanks: The California Coast Lease utilizes two 3,000 bbl wash tanks for oil-water separation and one 2,000 bbl crude storage tank.
-The tanks are vertical, cone roof tanks.
-The wash tanks each measure 29.7 feet diameter by 24 feet high, with a cone roof 1.9 feet above the shell.
-The 2000 bbl crude tank measures 29.7 feet diameter by 16 feet high.
-The tanks are connected to vapor recovery.
-Emissions from these tanks are calculated using USEPA AP-42, Chapter 7 Liquid Storage Tanks (5th Edition, 2/96).
-Attachment 10.2 contains emission spreadsheets showing the detailed calculations for these tanks. - 4.4.2 Crude Oil Loading Rack: The California Coast Lease utilizes one crude oil loading rack connected to vapor recovery.
-Emissions from the loading rack are calculated using the District Loading Rack Emission Calculation spreadsheet (ver 3.0).
-Attachment 10.2 contains the emission spreadsheet detailing the calculations for this equipment. - 4.4.2 Pits, Sumps and Well Cellars: The California Coast Lease is equipped with ten well cellars, two wastewater pits each measuring 5 feet in diameter, and a LACT pit measuring 3 feet in diameter.
+4.4.1 Oil-Water Separation and Crude Oil Storage Tanks: The Pinal Lease utilizes two 3,000 bbl wash tanks for oil-water separation.
+Both are vertical, cone roof tanks measuring 29.7 feet diameter by 24 feet high.
+There is also one 2,000 bbl crude oil tank on the lease.
+This is a vertical, cone roof tank and measures 29.7 feet diameter by 15.7 feet high.
+All three tanks are connected to vapor recovery.
+Emissions from these tanks are calculated using USEPA AP-42, Chapter 7 - Liquid Storage Tanks (5th Edition, 2/96).
+Attachment 10.2 contains emission spreadsheets showing the detailed calculations for these tanks.

+4.4.2 Pits, Sumps and Well Cellars: The Pinal Lease is equipped with nine well cellars, two spill catch pans each measuring 6 square feet, that serve the LACT units, a wastewater sump measuring 9 square feet, a sample cut sump measuring 4 feet in diameter, five pits, each 16 square feet, located at each tank's clean-out door.
 Well cellar emissions are reduced 70-percent for maintaining the cellars per the requirements of Rule 344.
-Fugitive emissions from the pits are uncontrolled.
-These emission estimates are based on District P&P 6100.060 (Determination of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method Modified for Revised ROC Definition).
+Fugitive emissions from all other pits and sumps are uncontrolled.
+These emission estimates are based on District P&P 6100.060 (Determination of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method - Modified for Revised ROC Definition).
 The calculation is:

-$$ER = [(EF \ x \ SAREA \ \div \ 24) \ x \ (1 - \ CE) \ x \ (HPP)]$$ where:
+$ER = [(EF \ x \ SAREA \div 24) \ x \ (1 - CE) \ x \ (HPP)]$

+where: